mediagoom/mediagoom.github.io/_startsteps/encode.md

 char: cog
 short: Encode your files to several bitrates for Adaptive Streaming.
 ---
-First of all you need a media file you want to stream on the web.
+First of all, you need a media file you want to stream on the web.

 In order to stream the file you need to encode the file to several mp4 files with different bitrates and with key frames aligned.